geoschem/GCClassic/docs/source/gcc-guide/01-startup/login-env-parallel.rst

    the maximum amount of stack memory available on your system.
 The value **500m** is a good round number that is larger than the amount of stack memory on most computer clusters, but you can increase this if you wish.

-   We recommend that you set :envvar:`OMP_STACKSIZE` not only in your Bash startup script, but in also your :ref:`GEOS-Chem run script
-   <run-script>`.

 .. _env-files-envvars-errors: